AGRI116 - Plants and Civilizations

 What information does the source add to your understanding of each aspect of the plant?
 2-3 sentences.

-Provide an example sentence of how you would use the source in a research paper.
+Provide an example sentence showing how you would use the source in a research paper.

 Briefly discuss the credibility and/or bias of your reference.